Pavel-Son/gitlab-assigned-to-me/README.md

-# GitLab Assigned to Me Filter Extension
+# GitLab MR Filter Extension

-A Chrome extension that adds an "Assigned to Me" button to GitLab merge requests pages for quick filtering.
+A Chrome extension that adds two filter buttons to GitLab merge requests pages: "My MRs" for merge requests you created, and "Assigned To me" for merge requests assigned to you for review.

 ## Features

+- 🎯 **Dual Filtering**: Two buttons for different filtering needs
+  - **My MRs**: Filter merge requests you created (purple button)
-- 🎯 **Quick Filter**: One-click filtering of merge requests assigned to you
+  - **Assigned To me**: Filter merge requests assigned to you for review (blue button)
 - 👤 **Auto-Detection**: Automatically detects your GitLab username
 - 🎨 **GitLab Integration**: Seamlessly integrates with GitLab's interface
 - 📱 **Responsive**: Works on desktop and mobile GitLab views